waleyinka/launchpad_python/zenquotes/README.md

 # MindFuel — Automated Quote Email Delivery Platform

-A **production-ready backend system** that fetches motivational quotes from the [ZenQuotes API](https://zenquotes.io/) and sends them as personalized daily or weekly emails to subscribed users.
+A **production-ready system** that fetches motivational quotes from the [ZenQuotes API](https://zenquotes.io/) and sends them as personalized daily or weekly emails to subscribed users.

 The project was designed for **MindFuel**, a mental wellness startup, and demonstrates the ability to design, build, and orchestrate a modular backend pipeline in Python — integrating APIs, databases, email delivery, and logging systems.